Skip to content

 Can I lay my Drift on its side?

-Yes, your Drift battery can be laid on its side, in fact, you can lie a Drift battery in any configuration you wish.
+Yes, your Drift battery can be lay on its side, in fact, you can lie a Drift battery in any configuration you wish.
 All we recommend is that you keep the terminals clear and clean.

 Can I use a gel charger to charge my Fogstar Drift Leisure Battery?